Importing

 ADD_COMICSFalseEnable the import feature.

-COMIC_DIRNoneSource directory to scan for import.
+COMIC_DIRNoneSource directory to scan for comic imports.

 IMP_MOVEFalseMove files (instead of leaving originals in place).